DESIGN CHALLENGE 101

 These do not have to work, but students should be able to explain how it could work.
 Even a small model qualifies.
 If your prototype is fully functioning, even better!

-Present at a showcase
+Share at a showcase and iterate

 A school’s showcase allows students to present their solutions to an authentic audience and get real-world feedback.
 This sharing and feedback is the most important element of a showcase.
 Through it, students can reflect on what they’ve learned as they progressed through the design cycle.